fteufel/master-thesis/notes/hyperbolic_embeddings.md

 The authors used Skip-Thougths, a sentence embedding model that works by encoding the sentence (GRU) and then predicting the preceding and the following sentence from the hidden state.
 This hidden state shall then be the sentence vector.

 Their framework allows the use of normal, non-hyperbolic encoders.
 This is done by learning a constrained reparametrization function that maps the latent vector to the Poincare ball, by computing a norm magnitude $p$ and a direction vector $v$.
 The new latent is  $\theta = p*v$.
+This enforces the embedding to be withhin the ball, meaning the norm of the embedding needs to be smaller than 1, as the ball has unit radius.

 This mean that the whole hyperbolic nature comes from engineering the training objective, as the parameters of the mapping function are learned.